Buying booze in the UAE

 It may seem a little mad (or desperate) to embark on a three-hour round trip, but in Britain people used to take the ferry to France to stock up on cheaper wines and beer.

 I’d actually broken the fear factor on an earlier trip and driven off to Ras Al Khaimah on my own.
 The roads have improved dramatically and now the dreaded ‘National Paints’ road improvements are finished, the journey is straight forward, but considerably more enjoyable with Sarah to chat to.
 Otherwise I recommend you select some playlists or some good podcasts via the car speaker all the way as it’s quite a boring journey, although I like the colours of the sand and spotting a few camels on the way.
 Read more here about podcasts, if you want to learn about wine while on your way to buy it.

 Most people from Dubai travel to Ras Al Khaimah for their booze-run (MMI

 and A+E) or Umm Al Qwain (Barracuda), plus there’s a place called The Hole in the Wall in Ajman and an A+E .
+There is also a new place called Fujairah Cellars (near Fujairah Tennis and Country Club) which I haven’t visited yet.
 My preferred choice is The Cellar, Al Hamra especially when driving alone; here’s what to expect from the couple I’ve visited: